vitto4/hifumi/README.md

   ```
   .
   lib/
-  ├── entities/             # Definitions, defaults, concepts and building blocks for the rest of the code.
+  ├── abstractions/         # Mix of abstractions on concepts and building blocks for the rest of the code, as well as data classes.
+  │                         # Abstractions on APIs/packages are instead located in `services/`.
   │
-  ├── pages/                # Pages of the app.
+  ├── pages/                # Pages of the app and related widgets.
   │
   ├── services/             # Utility services for the app, including interfacing with the dataset, data storage, layout management, and more.
   │
-  ├── widgets/
+  ├── widgets/              # Shared widgets.
+  │    │
   │    ├── archipelago/     # Home for island-style widgets, including containers, buttons, segmented selectors, etc.
   │    │
-  │    ├── casino/          # (Flash)cards related widgets.
+  │    ├── overlays/
   │    │
-  │    ├── drawer/          # Widgets related to sheet dialogs (and thus to quick-settings menus).
-  │    │
-  │    ├── roofing/         # Tile widgets. (word-, lesson-)
-  │    │
   │    ├── seasoning/       # Catch-all for miscellaneous widgets sprinkled throughout the app.
-  │    │
-  │    ├── settings/        # Settings-specific widgets.
-  │    │
-  │    ├── topping/         # Widgets placed at the top of various pages.
+  │    │                    # Their purpose is purely to make the app look better, hence `seasoning`s.
   │    │
   │    └── *.dart           # Various widgets that didn't fit in categories described above.
   │